-We developed our growing belief in innovative technologies for poor farmers as a means to escape poverty by following the work of:
+We developed our growing belief in innovative technologies for struggling farmers as a means to escape poverty by following the work of:

 Paul Polak, founder of International Development Enterprises.
 His book “Out of Poverty” helped us develop and define our entrepreneurial vision.

-Our global volunteers, Cambodian staff and the BB2C Board of Directors would like to express special appreciation to the RTS Family Foundation for their generous grants.
+Our global volunteers, Cambodian staff, and the BB2C Board of Directors would like to express special appreciation to the Santulli Family Fund for its generous grants.
 Their show of support and confidence in helping us reach our goals has inspired us to work with even more energy and dedication.

 Brown Rudnick LLP for their legal assistance in establishing us as a nonprofit with 501 (c)(3) status.